-Incentive Compensation For Fiscal 2021
+Incentive Compensation For Fiscal 2022

-Annual Cash Bonus for Fiscal 2021.
-The Company's actual adjusted operating income in fiscal 2021 of \$288.6 million exceeded the adjusted operating income target of \$84.5 million under our 2021 Management Bonus Plan.
-Cash bonuses for fiscal 2021 for our CEO and the other NEOs are set forth below:
+Annual Cash Bonus for Fiscal 2022.
+The Company's actual adjusted operating income in fiscal 2022 of \$7.1 million was less than the adjusted operating income threshold of \$124.8 million under our 2022 Management Bonus Plan.
+Accordingly, no cash bonuses for fiscal 2022 were paid to our CEO or the other NEOs; our new CFO was not eligible for a bonus for fiscal 2022 given that he commenced his employment late in fiscal 2022.